i-Learn-SKOS/conceptschemes/input/onderwijsdoelen/README.md

 # Onderwijsdoelen

-This folder contains input files and self-created helper files about `onderwijsdoelen`, all with the purpose of creating a onderwijsdoelen SKOS concept scheme.
+This directory contains input files and self-created helper files about `onderwijsdoelen`, all with the purpose of creating a onderwijsdoelen SKOS concept scheme.

 To read how to reconstruct, see [READMETOO.md](READMETOO.md).

 Below is a birdseye overview of all files, the mappings and all known issues.

+Subdirectory `ilearnextra` contains iLearn-specific extensions.
+Filenames follow the same structure as the one described here.

 ## Input files